The 16 Best Things Elon Musk Believes

 17. “If you don’t make it at Tesla, you go work at Apple.
 I’m not kidding.”

-Elon Musk doesn’t really fancy Apple’s chances of transforming the Tesla car.
-In 2014, Apple began hiring fired Tesla employees to begin their car-making adventure, known as “Project Titan.”
+Elon Musk doesn’t fancy Apple’s chances of transforming the Tesla car.
+In 2014, Apple began hiring fired Tesla employees to start their car-making adventure, known as “Project Titan.”
 When asked about Apple’s hiring initiatives, Musk stated, “Important engineers?
 They have hired people we’ve fired.
 We always jokingly call Apple the ‘Tesla Graveyard.’
 If you don’t make it at Tesla, you go work at Apple.
 I’m not kidding.”

 Musk seemingly touted the phrase “Tesla Graveyard” for Apple’s desire to hire those former Tesla workers.
 As time progressed, leadership conflicts, employee strife, and other problems made the project difficult to manage.

 In 2018, rumors surfaced that Apple halted their efforts on self-driving cars.
-Apple CEO Tim Cook stated that Apple was working on autonomous driving technology, meaning the car building project was scrapped.
+Apple CEO Tim Cook stated that Apple was working on autonomous driving technology, meaning the car building project got scrapped.
 Self-driving technology for car manufacturers was in the works.
 Currently, there is the potential that Apple is back in action with its car creation project.